 Get Your Child on Board

-Getting your kids on board is the most important step when you want to declutter their room.
+Getting the child on board is the most important step when you want to declutter a kid’s room.
 I recommend you start tidying your areas of the house first.
 That way, the kids will start to get familiar with the process as they see you going through it with your things.

 When you’re ready to help them tackle their space, have a conversation with your child.
 You can use these elements as a guide and adjust to your situation and child’s age: